 Helpful tips when you first travel to Thailand

 Thailand is our favourite travel destination right now.
-We’ve been to Thailand four times in the past five years and we’re planning another visit very soon.
-But there are so many things we wish we’d known the first time we travelled to Thailand.
-So we hope our Thailand travel guide for first time visitors will help you to choose the right places to go and the right things to see in Thailand.
+We’ve been five times in the past five years and we’re planning another visit very soon.
+But there are so many things we wish we’d known the first time we visited.
+So we hope our Thailand travel guide for first time visitors will help you to choose the right places to go and the right things to see on your first visit.

 Thailand is a country that has so much to offer tourists and travellers.
 From great limestone mountain bays and sandy beaches in the south to unbelievable shopping experiences in the capital, to amazing temples and ancient historical ruins, walled ancient cities, fantastic festivals, the Golden Triangle and, of course, the great food and famous Thai smile.

-There are so many famous travel destinations in Thailand that it’s hard to get to them all in one lifetime, but we’re doing our best throughout this website so when you next travel Thailand, you’ll get the best too.
+There are so many famous travel destinations that it’s hard to get to them all in one lifetime, but we’re doing our best throughout this website so when you next travel, you’ll get the best too.

-There’s no way you can see everything Thailand has to offer in one trip, unless you’re spending six or twelve months backpacking around the country.
-But our original three week Thailand itinerary was a great introduction to the wonders of Thailand and something we organised all on our own.
+There’s no way you can see everything in one trip, unless you’re spending six or twelve months backpacking around the country.
+But our original three week itinerary was a great introduction to the wonders of Thailand and something we organised all on our own.

 There are lots of other destinations to explore in Thailand, some of which get added to our itinerary each year since.
 Popular destinations include: